 The benefits of reshoring to Mexico are numerous.
 And fortunately, American firms don’t necessarily have to set up a Mexican location to take advantage of them.
 By working with contract manufacturers and shelter services in the Latin American country, US companies are able to lower costs and boost efficiency.
-Some of the competitive advantages nearshoring to Mexico has over offshoring include:
+Some of the competitive advantages of manufacturing in Mexico, otherwise called nearshoring in Mexico has over offshoring include:

 - Supply Chain Reduced

 Contract manufacturers and shelter companies in Mexico capitalize on shorter supply lines.
 Their inputs and outputs flow freely across the US border, significantly reducing travel time and transportation costs.